seung-lab/eyewire-public-api/README.md

 ## Registering an application
 An application requires a name and a redirection endpoint which is a url where you will receive auth codes and exchange them for access tokens.

-1. Login or register at beta.eyewire.org
+1. Register an EyeWire account at beta.eyewire.org
+2. Login to the API via https://beta.eyewire.org/2.0/account/login?username=EDITUSERNAME&password=EDITPASS using the credentials of your EyeWire account.
-2. Visit https://beta.eyewire.org/oauth2/1.0/clients and click 'Create new client'
+3. Visit https://beta.eyewire.org/oauth2/1.0/clients and click 'Create new client'
-3. Enter an app name and a redirect uri and click save.
+4. Enter an app name and a redirect uri and click save.
-4. You will be redirected to the client details screen containing the client id and secret along with the abilities to edit and delete the client.
+5. You will be redirected to the client details screen containing the client id and secret along with the abilities to edit and delete the client.

 ## Getting access tokens
 To get an access token for a user, redirect them to [oauth2/1.0/auth](#get-oauth210auth) endpoint as detailed below.